-Styles are not dependent on the current map document; items you save into them will still be accessible when you open a different map document.
-Also, there is no reference maintained back to the style once a style item is applied.
-When you select and apply a symbol, a copy of the symbol is embedded within the layer or map document.
-Subsequent changes you make to that symbol in your map are not reflected in the copy stored in the style.
-Similarly, if you later modify the symbol in the style, the change will not propagate to the symbol in the layer.
+Styles are not dependent on the current map document.
+Items you save into them will still be accessible when you open a different map document.
+There is no reference maintained to the style once a style item is applied.
+When you select and apply a symbol to a feature, for example, a copy of the symbol is embedded in the layer.
+Subsequent changes made to that symbol in the layer are not reflected back in the style.
+Similarly, changes to the symbol in the style are not propagated to the symbol in the layer.